renderedtext/semaphore-docs-new/source/docs/organizations/removing-a-user-from-your-organization.md

 ---
 layout: post
-title: Removing a user from a team in your organization
+title: Removing a user from your organization
 category: Organizations
 ---